|Home English Facebook Donate|

-In volume two of "A New Witness for Christ in America," LDS writer Francis Kirkham notes that Joseph Smith's brother William also confirmed the use of the hat and seer stone.
-His account is also similar to the accounts given by Harris and Whitmer although he refers to the seer stone as the "Urim and Thummim."
+In volume two of "A New Witness for Christ in America," LDS writer Francis Kirkham notes that Joseph Smith's brother William also confirmed the use of the hat.
+His account is similar to the accounts given by Harris and Whitmer although he refers to the seer stone as the "Urim and Thummim."
 He stated, "The manner in which this was done was by looking into the Urim and Thummim, which was placed in a hat to exclude the light, (the plates lying near by covered up), and reading off the translation, which appeared in the stone by the power of God" (2:417).

 1830 Newspaper Account

 The article from the Cincinnati Advertiser of June 2, 1830, supports the 'stone in the hat' translation method:

 The article corroborates the 'stone in the hat' version of the translation, as opposed to Joseph's description of 'two stones in silver bows.'
 Considering the earliness of the article, June 1830, it is closer to the original method of the translation as told by Smith's first scribes Emma, Harris, Whitmer, Joseph Knight, etc. before Cowdery became involved.
 Perhaps the original "seer stone" story evolved over time into the "Urim and Thummim" version.

 Artist's depiction of the actual translation process: